chouseknecht/minishift-up-role/README.md

 Specifically, it performs the following tasks:

-- Downloads and installs the latest minishift binary
+- Downloads and installs the latest minishift
+- Downloads and installs the OpenShift client
 - Installs the Docker Machine driver for either KVM or Xhyve, depending on the OS
 - Creates a minishift instance
 - Grants cluster admin to the *developer* account